infinum/qa-handbook/Tools/Using Charles.md

 3. Modify the the WiFi connection on your device to use a proxy.
 You need to set yor proxy host IP address (which is your laptop IP address, on Charles - Help > Local IP address) and you need to set the port number (for example 8888).

-4. On the phone use Chrome to navigate to [this page](https://chls.pro/ssl) and install the certificate.
+4. On the phone use a browser to navigate to [this page](https://chls.pro/ssl) and install the certificate.
 On iOS you will also have to open Settings and navigate to General > About > Certificate Trust Settings, find the Charles Proxy certificate and enable it.

 5. Traffic should now show in Charles.
 Put a filter to your project to get rid of all the other traffic from your phone.
 If Charles shows "Unknown" label for all the calls from target api you can right click on it and select "Enable SSL proxying".